The Basque County: Spain & France

 Fine Dining & Chocolate

 Explore the quaint seaside village of Saint Jean de Luz with time to roam its narrow alleyways.
 Visit Egiategia, an aquatic winery that is experimenting with under-the-sea fermentation.
-Lunch at Gaztelur, a Michelin starred countryside restaurant.
+Lunch at Gaztelur, a Michelin countryside restaurant.
 Chocolate tour and tasting in Bayonne, an ancient village filled with half-timbered homes.

 After breakfast, we’ll pack our bags and head to Biarrtiz for a drop-off at either the airport or train station.